 In this work we looked closer at how to more accurately re-create missing data from an existing data set, without any prior knowledge of the missing data.

-With the help of these correspondence offsets, the steps to performing registration-based interpolation is quite simple.
-In brief, the registration proceeds just as with trilinear interpolation, except that we now apply an offset vector to the interpolation along the axis we have calculated feature correspondence.
+With the help of texture offsets generated from feature correspondence, the steps to performing registration-based interpolation is straight-forward.
+In brief, the registration proceeds just as with trilinear interpolation, except we now apply an offset vector to the interpolation along the axis we have calculated feature correspondences for.